 Regulations on food packaging and containers fall under ANVISA's jurisdiction.
 ANVISA establishes quality and identity standards for materials, such as plastic, glass, metal, ceramic, and cellulosic.
 The agency's objective is to guarantee that packaging materials do not contain toxic substances or cause modification to food content.
 Generally, food packages are exempt from registration; however, registration is required for recycled packaging material.
 As Brazil follows the principle of positive legislation, companies that make use of new technologies have the right to send a petition to ANVISA and request an inclusion on the list, which is subject to ANVISA's approval.
-The set of rules that regulates packaging of food and beverage products can be found at:
+The set of rules that regulates the packaging of food and beverage products are located at: www.gov.br/anvisa/pt-br/setorregulado/regularizacao/alimentos/embalagens